 MediShield Life is a good and affordable medical safety net that covers everyone for life, regardless of age or medical condition and gives us decent basic coverage for large hospitalisation expenses.
 It is also continuously being enhanced to keep pace with medical advancements and standards such as the recent changes made under the MediShield Life Council in 2021.

 Is MediShield Life adequate for you?

-MediShield Life is catered for those who will stay at Class B2 or C wards at restructured hospitals.
+MediShield Life is catered for those who stay at Class B2 or C wards at restructured hospitals.
 These are heavily subsidised wards with basic amenities and no flexibility to choose your preferred doctors.
-Those who prefer amenities such as air-conditioning, attached TVs and toilets or choice of own doctors, may upgrade to an Integrated Shield Plan (IP) for:
+Those who prefer amenities such as air-conditioning, attached TVs and bathrooms or the option to choose your own doctors, may upgrade to an Integrated Shield Plan (IP) for:

 - Restructured hospital in B1 ward

 Interestingly, more than 7 in 10 people in Singapore own an IP and about half of them are catered for private hospitals.
 With rising IP premiums, some may find it no longer affordable.
 As part of your retirement planning, it is important to include premiums for your IP in your budget as these could contribute quite substantially to your monthly expenses as you grow older.
 There may come a point in time when you could be deciding whether to keep your IP.

 Before making changes to your MediShield Life or IP, you should consider the following.

 The premium for MSHL/IP increases over time.
 Consider the current and future premium.

 The MediShield Life Premiums shown above are before any subsidy given based on household income.
 With these subsidy and discount, the IP premium will be lower than reflected above.